What to Ask at Your First Coaching Session

 The first coaching session can be a little daunting, especially for those who’ve never received it before.
 But remember that the process is for your benefit, so always make sure you get the most out of the experience by asking the right questions.
 The right frame of mind is always a bonus as well.

-Know what you want to achieve.
-Any kind of leadership coaching is for the purposes of self-improvement, so the first place to start is to ask yourself where you’d like to improve.
+Any kind of leadership coaching is for the purpose of self-improvement, so the first place to start is to ask yourself where you’d like to improve.
 Keep in mind that this doesn’t have to be a skill you struggle with – it could equally be a new skill you wish to acquire, whether a hard skill like a language or a soft skill like time management.

-Ensure that the end goal is identifiable and quantifiable, so as to keep a track of success more easily.
+Make sure your end goal is identifiable and quantifiable, so you can keep a track of success more easily.
 You can also have several sub-goals running alongside the main length of the coaching program.

 Once again, the coaching exists for you.
 The time spent with a coach is your time and you are very much in charge of how it is used.

 Remember that the coach and the time spent with them is an asset for your benefit.
-You don’t need to impress them – you can utilise their expertise however you wish.
+You don’t need to impress them – you can use their expertise however you wish.

-Ask questions.
-Like anything else, questions are encouraged.
-To reuse the old adage: the only bad question is one left unasked.
-The more you communicate with your coach, the better idea they’ll be given to help you and the more rewarding you’ll find the experience.
+The only bad question is one left unasked.
+The more you ask, the more you’ll know.
+Communicating with your coach will give them a better idea of how to help you and you’ll have a more rewarding experience.

-Often by asking questions new insights into old blocks, bad habits or unseen shortcomings can be uncovered.
-Likewise, the chance to hear a fresh perspective may inspire you to approach routine tasks in exciting and revolutionary ways.
+Asking questions can give you those lightbulb moments you’re looking for.
+It’s a shot at uncovering new insights, old blocks, bad habits or unseen shortcomings.
+A fresh perspective may inspire you to approach routine tasks in exciting and revolutionary ways.

 Get the answers by knowing the questions